ryanmab/CensorDodge/README.md

 ## Hosting

 Censor Dodge will run on any basic PHP hosting (people have even had success running Censor Dodge on $1 per year shared hosting).
-Alternatively, you can run the project as a Docker image (using the pre-configured `.Dockerfile`).
+Alternatively, you can run the project as a Docker image (using the pre-configured `Dockerfile`).

 No installation steps are needed, the script is completely pre-configured.
 The only thing you need to ensure is that you have enough bandwidth to handle the traffic, and you can sufficiently scale the solution as you get more visitors.